 Timber owner eligibility requirements are listed below.
 All requirements must be met in order to qualify.

-Applicants will be able to apply online for the program on the CARES Forestry Financial Assistance Program page when the application portal opens in late September.
+The application portal will be reopened on Tuesday December 01, 2020 from noon until 5pm.
+Applicants will be able to apply online for the program on the Alabama Forestry page of the Alabama Corona Virus Relief Fund website, https://crf.alabama.gov/forestry.aspx .
 Only electronic applications will be accepted.
-The application deadline will be in late October 2020.
 Correct and complete applications will be processed on a first-come, first-served basis.
 Incomplete and/or incorrect applications will not be accepted and will be sent back to the applicant with an explanation of what is missing or incorrect.
 Once those issues are addressed the application may be resubmitted.
 It is imperative to fill the application out completely and correctly.
 The Alabama Forestry Commission reserves the discretion to reject applications which do not sufficiently satisfy all program requirements.
 Application approval does not guarantee a financial assistance payment.
-No financial assistance payments will be made until the end of October 2020.
+No financial assistance payments will be made until late November 2020.
 Applicants who receive payment are capped at a maximum payment of $10,000.00.
 The Alabama Department of Finance will render financial assistance payments to approved applicants until the appropriated money has been exhausted.
 All applications are subject to audit by federal and state entities.
 Applicants who receive a financial assistance payment through this program will receive an IRS Form 1099 or similar document for tax purposes.

 Landowner / Timber Owner Eligibility Requirements: